Sufficient criteria for absolute separability in arbitrary dimensions via linear map inverses: Schur convexity

 Next, we introduce the concept of Schur-convex functions as those non-increasing under majorization: \begin{definition} A function $f:\mathbb{R}^{D}\rightarrow\mathbb{R}$ is defined Schur-convex if and only if for all $\mathbf{x},\mathbf{y}\in\mathbb{R}^{D}$ such that $\mathbf{x}$ is majorized by $\mathbf{y}$ one has that $f(\mathbf{x})\leq f(\mathbf{y})$. \end{definition} The next lemma provides a necessary and sufficient conditions for a function to be Schur-convex. \begin{lemma} A function $f(\mathbf{x})$ is Schur-convex if it fulfills the following conditions: \begin{itemize} \item $f(\mathbf{x})$ must be symmetric under permutations of the arguments of $\mathbf{x}$ \item $(x_{i}-x_{j})\cdot\left(\frac{\partial f}{\partial x_{i}}- \frac{\partial f}{\partial x_{j}}\right)\geq 0$ for all $\mathbf{x}\in\mathbb{R}^{D}$. \end{itemize} \end{lemma}

-We now verify that any vector contained in the convex hull of the two simplexes fulfills the proposed condition.
-First, given the eigenvalues of a density matrix in non-decreasing order $\{\lambda_{i}\leq\lambda_{i+1}\}_{i=0,\cdots,D-1}$ we define
+We now verify that any vector contained in the convex hull of the two simplexes fulfills the proposed condition in Lemma~\ref{Lemma:GeneralAlphaPM}.
+First, given the eigenvalues of a density matrix in non-decreasing order $\{\lambda_{k}\leq\lambda_{k+1}\}_{k=0,\cdots,D-2}$ we define

-from Eq.~\eqref{eq:TwoSimplex} such that our condition is expressed as $f(\boldsymbol{\lambda})\leq 0$ (c.f.
-Section~\ref{sec:convexgeneral}).
+from Eq.\eqref{eq:GeneralAlphaPM} such that our condition is expressed as $f(\boldsymbol{\lambda})\leq 0$ (cf. Section\ref{sec:convexgeneral}).
 Here, the argument of the function is any vector of eigenvalues, which is not necessarily sorted.
 This function is clearly symmetric under permutations, as it accounts for the ordering of each component of the vector independently of its position.
-Furthermore, it can be verified from Lemma~\ref{thm:lemmaSchur} that for natural values of $D, N \in \mathbb{N}$, the function $f(\boldsymbol{\lambda})$ is Schur-convex.
-On the other hand, we recall that the vertices of the AS simplexes are given by all the permutations of the vectors $\boldsymbol{\lambda}_{\pm} = \left(\frac{1}{D+\alpha_{\pm}}, \cdots, \frac{1}{D+\alpha_{\pm}}, 1-\frac{D-1}{D+\alpha_{\pm}}\right)$, with $\alpha_+ = 2, \alpha_- = -1$ in the space of eigenvalues.
+Furthermore, it can be verified from Lemma~\ref{thm:lemmaSchur} that for natural values of $D \in \mathbb{N}$, $\alpha_{+}>0$ and $\alpha_{-}<0$; the function $f(\boldsymbol{\lambda})$ is Schur-convex.
+On the other hand, we recall that the vertices of the AS simplexes are given by all the permutations of the vectors $\boldsymbol{\lambda}_{\pm} = \left(\frac{1}{D+\alpha_{\pm}}, \cdots, \frac{1}{D+\alpha_{\pm}}, 1-\frac{D-1}{D+\alpha_{\pm}}\right)$, in the space of eigenvalues.
 Due to the convexity of the AS set and Schur-convexity of the function, we check the inequality $f(\boldsymbol{\lambda})\leq 0$ on the extremals $\boldsymbol{\lambda}_{\pm }$.
-In this regard, we confirm the tight value $f(\boldsymbol{\lambda}_\pm) = 0$.
+In this regard, we confirm the tight value $f(\boldsymbol{\lambda}_{\pm}) = 0$.
 Thus, it follows from Schur-convexity that all the vectors contained in the convex hull of the points generated by the permutations of $\boldsymbol{\lambda}_{\pm}$ fulfill the inequality.
-Finally, the procedure outlined here can be extended to Eqs.~\eqref{eq:AS Symmetric 2 Qubits}, \eqref{eq:SAS3QUBITS}, \eqref{eq:SAP}, \eqref{eq:AS Symmetric 2 Qutrit} and \eqref{eq:AS Symmetric 2 Ququart} of the main text.
+Finally, the procedure outlined here can be extended to Eqs.~\eqref{eq:TwoSimplex}, \eqref{eq:ASSymmetric2Qubits}, \eqref{eq:SAS3QUBITS}, \eqref{eq:SAP}, \eqref{eq:Coro2Qudits2} and \eqref{eq:Coro3Qudits2} of the main text.